trampgeek/jobe/README.md

 ## Updating Jobe

-If you wish to update an existing version of Jobe to a new one, simply `cd` into the Jobe directory, do a `git pull` to update the code, then run the installer with the --purge option, i.e.
+If you wish to update an existing version of Jobe to a new one, first put the the client Moodle server into maintenance mode.
+Reboot the Jobe server.
+Then `cd` into the Jobe directory, do a `git pull` to update the code, then run the installer with the --purge option, i.e.

     sudo ./install --purge

+Lastly take the Moodle server out of maintenance mode again.

 ## Debugging